w3f/polkadot-spec/README.md

 `rust_tester pdre-api --function test_blake2_128 --input "Horizontal"`

 Each function gets tested with multiple inputs and then goes on to the next function.

-The functions are grouped depending on the format of the inputs.
-Those correspond in the same order with the listed outputs.
+In the Julia scripts, the functions (module *PdreApiTestFixtures*) are grouped together depending on the format of the inputs (module *PdreApiTestData*).
+Their outputs are compared with the corresponding list (module *PdreApiExpectedResults*).
+The sequence of those entries must be paid attention to.

 |PdreApiTestFixtures    |PdreApiTestData            |PdreApiExpectedResults|
 |-----------------------|---------------------------|----------------------|